 The province of Cavite has well-defined political subdivisions.
-Considering the rising population of the province, the addition of new legislative districts is a good move in order to ensure the appropriate representation of the province in the congress.
-In the year 2009, by virtue of RA 9727, the province was divided into seven legislative districts.
+Considering the rising population of the province, the addition of new legislative districts is a good move to ensure the befitting representation of the province in Congress.
+Republic Act No. 11069, effective in the year 2018 and to commence on the next national and local elections, reapportioned the province into eight legislative districts.
+The Act declared 6th District as the lone district of City of Gen. Trias; 7th District is now composed of Amadeo, Indang, Tanza, and Trece Martires City; and 8th District is the then municipalities and city in the 7th District except Indang.
 The move to increase the number of congressional representatives in Cavite aids the province to have better representation in the national government and in effect receive more appropriate government services and assistance.

 Currently, the Province is composed of 16 municipalities and 7 cities with a total of 829 barangays (Table 2.1).
-The seven cities include the seat of the Provincial Government- Trece Martires City, the defense frontier- Cavite City, the provincial summer capital-Tagaytay City, the City of Dasmariñas under the Republic Act 9723 which was ratified last November 25, 2009 and which also happens to be a lone legislative jurisdiction of 4th District, City of Bacoor and City of Imus by virtue of RA 10160 dated February 08, 2012 and RA 10161 dated April 10, 2012, respectively, and the newly converted City of Gen. Trias through Republic Act 10675 which was signed into law on August 19, 2015 and ratified on December 12, 2015.
+The seven cities include the seat of the Provincial Government - Trece Martires City, the defense frontier - Cavite City, the provincial summer capital - Tagaytay City, the City of Dasmariñas under the Republic Act 9723 which was ratified last November 25, 2009 and which also happens to be a lone legislative jurisdiction of 4th District, City of Bacoor and City of Imus by virtue of RA 10160 dated February 08, 2012 and RA 10161 dated April 10, 2012, respectively, and the newly converted City of Gen. Trias through Republic Act 10675 which was signed into law on August 19, 2015 and ratified on December 12, 2015.

-By virtue of Presidential Decree 1163, Imus is the provincial capital but the seat of the provincial government is located at Trece Martires City.
+Presidential Decree 1163 declared the City of Imus is the de jure provincial capital, and Trece Martires City is the de facto seat of the provincial government.

 In addition, in 1909, during the American regime, Governor-General W. Cameron Forbes issued the Executive Order No. 124, declaring Act No. 1748 that annexed Corregidor and the Islands of Caballo (Fort Hughes), La Monja, El Fraile (Fort Drum), Sta.
 Amalia, Carabao (Fort Frank) and Limbones, as well as all waters and detached rocks surrounding them to the City of Cavite.
 These are now major tourist attractions of the province.
-The municipality of Ternate also has the Balut Island.
+The municipality of Ternate also has Balut Island.

-Table 2.1 Number of Barangays by City/Municipality and Congressional District in the Province of Cavite as of 2017.
+Table 2.1 Number of barangays by city/municipality and congressional district; Province of Cavite: 2018

+City (Marrishality Number of

-City/Municipality Number of Barangays
+City/Municipality Barangays

-1st District 143
+1 st District 143

 Cavite City 84

 Kawit 23

 Noveleta 16

 Rosario 20

 2 nd District 73

 City of Bacoor 73

 3 rd District 97

 City of Imus 97

 4 th District 75

 City of Dasmariñas 75

 5 th District 105

 Carmona 14

+Gen. M. Alvarez 27

 Silang 64

-Gen. M. Alvarez 27

-6 th District 113
+6 th District 33

-Trece Martires City 13
+City of Gen. Trias 33

+7 th District 116

 Amadeo 26

-City of Gen. Trias 33
+Indang 36

 Tanza 41

+Trece Martires City 13

-7 th District 223
+8 th District 187

-Tagaytay City 34 32

-Alfonso 32 14
+Alfonso 32

-Gen. Emilio Aguinaldo 36
+Gen. Emilio Aguinaldo 14

-Indang 16

-Magallanes 27
+Magallanes 16

-Maragondon Mendez 27
+Maragondon 27

+Mendez 24

 Naic 30

+Tagaytay City 34

 Ternate 10

-Total 829
+Total Source: Provincial Planning and Development 829